 Some noises are just too loud for your ears, like a lawn mower or jet engine.
 If a noise makes you feel uncomfortable, it is probably too loud and could result in noise-induced hearing loss (NIHL).
 Although research is ongoing, currently NIHL is permanent and irreversible, but it is preventable.

 SAFEEars!® strives to motivate individuals of all ages to take action against noise-induced hearing loss by understanding the cause and the solutions, because damage incurred today can last a lifetime.
-By clicking on the link, you can discover how sensorineural hearing loss (hearing loss due to excessive exposure to noise) can affect your hearing, through a Hearing Loss Simulator, courtesy of the Better Hearing Institute.
+Discover how sensorineural hearing loss (hearing loss due to excessive exposure to noise) can affect your hearing, through a Hearing Loss Simulator, courtesy of the Better Hearing Institute.

 SAFEEars! materials are available for a variety of settings – from elementary, middle or high school, to the work place, club meetings and more.